Markdown Tables — Syntax, Examples & Templates

 Raw Markdown tables in a text editor can be hard to read, especially with many columns.
 A dedicated Markdown viewer renders them as properly formatted HTML tables with borders, alignment, and styling.

 MDViewer is a native macOS app that renders GitHub Flavored Markdown — including tables with alignment, inline formatting, and syntax highlighting.
 Open any .md file from Finder and see the table rendered instantly.
-Currently free for early adopters — a Pro tier is planned, but early users get the full app at no cost.
+MDViewer also renders Mermaid diagrams and JSON files with a collapsible tree view.

 FAQ